GeekCash/sentinel/README.md

 ### License

-Released under the MIT license, under the same terms as geekcashCore itself.
+Released under the MIT license, under the same terms as GeekCash itself.
 See [LICENSE](LICENSE) for more info.